Breadcrumbs

 - Funding awarded in: 2023

-- Science Leader(s): John Pearman
+- Principal Investigator(s): John Pearman

 Lakes in Aotearoa-New Zealand are in crisis, with recent research showing that approximately 45% are in poor health.
 This poor health is directly linked to human-induced factors including nutrient and sediment run off, chemical pollutants, habitat modification and the non-native species introductions.
 With resources to restore and prevent further decline being limited, it is essential efforts are effectively targeted.
 However, current methods for assessing lake health are time-consuming, costly, and often only focus on water quality without an understanding of the wider lake system.